rkit/filemanager-yii2/README.md

 ### Save after upload

-For example, this could be a need for wysiwyg editor
+For example, this could be a need for wysiwyg editor,
 when you need to immediately save the file after upload and assign the owner.

 ```php